streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 - Extensions and abstraction.
 - Connectivity.

 In this chapter, we'll go through the module basics.
-For details on different modules, either see the individual module help in the editor or have a look at the <g:link controller="module" action="list">module reference</g:link>.
+For details on different modules, either see the individual module help in the Streamr editor or have a look at the <g:link controller="module" action="list">module reference</g:link>.

 ##Inputs, outputs, parameters, and options

 A module can have inputs, outputs, parameters, and options.
 Whilst a module does not need to have any inputs or outputs, useful modules will typically allow for either incoming or outgoing data (and usually both).

-When placed on a canvas, the inputs are shown as circular connectors along the left-hand side of the module.
+When placed on the editor canvas as part of a service, the inputs are shown as circular connectors along the left-hand side of the module.
 The outputs are shown as connectors along the right-hand side.

 Many modules have parameters which control their operation.
 Module parameters can be hardcoded, but their values are usually not immutable.
 If a parameter can be modified at run-time, there is an associated parameter input at the left-hand edge of the module.